Our work and play are dedicated to conserving community

 Click here for good reasons to doubt the government's claims that grizzly bears are "recovered" in the Northern Continental Divide Ecosystem.

-Dr. David Mattson questions government claims of grizzly bear recovery in this hour-long video and presents an alternative vision of robust recovery for grizzly bears in the lower 48 states.
+Dr. David Mattson questions government claims of grizzly bear recovery in this hour-long video and this Report presenting an alternative vision of robust recovery for grizzly bears in the lower 48 states.

 Government spokepeople would have us believe that the Northern Continental Divide Ecosystem grizzly bear population continues to grow at a rapid pace, fueling dramatic increases in distribution, and that they know with remarkable precision how many bears are there.